-A graduate of several distinguished young artist programs comprising Caramoor International Music Festival, the Sarasota Opera, Portland Opera, Chautauqua Opera, Tulsa Opera, Lake George Opera, and Opera North, Mr. Beruan now looks forward to a very full schedule of principal roles on the mainstage.
-2014-2015 sees Mr. Beruan in company and role debuts as well as re-engagements.
-Mr. Beruan looks forward to debut performances with Washington Concert Opera under the baton of the distinguished Antony Walker in a reprise of Capellio, Florida Grand Opera in a reprise of Bonze, Florentine Opera in a debut of Reverend Baines, Opera Southwest in a debut of Spettro in Franco Faccio’s Amleto, and a return to Portland Opera in a reprise of Zuniga.Read more...
+The 2015-2016 for Mr. Beruan comprises a reprise of Zuniga for Lyric Opera of Kansas City, the King of Egypt and a role debut singing Fernando for Sarasota Opera, and a return to Florentine Opera Company for a reprise of Bonze while his 2016-2017 Season to date includes a reprise of what is becoming a signature role,Sarastro.
+2014-2015 saw Mr. Beruan in company and role debuts as well as re-engagements.
+Mr. Beruan debuted with Washington Concert Opera under the baton of the distinguished Antony Walker in a reprise of Capellio, debuted with Florida Grand Opera in a reprise of Bonze, debuted with Florentine Opera Company in a role debut of Reverend Baines, debuted with Opera Southwest in a debut of Spettro in Franco Faccio’s Amleto, and a return to Portland Opera in a reprise of Zuniga, the bass solo in the Messiah for Seattle Orchestra and the bass solo in the Beethoven's 9th Symphony for Caramoor.Read more...

 Engagements in the 2013-2014 Season for Mr. Beruan included a role debut as Sarastro (The Magic Flute ) for Lyric Opera of Kansas City, a role debut as George Benton, the Prison Warden in Jake Heggie’s Dead Man Walking for Madison Opera, a reprise of Ferrando (Il Trovatore – for Sarasota Opera), a role and company debut singing Pluton in Charpentier’s La Descente d’Orphée aux Enfers for Gotham Chamber Opera a return to the highly regarded Caramoor International Music Festival where he sang Sparafucile along with a reprise of Sarastro for Opera Saratoga Company.